m2b3/Bricriu/README.md

 ## Status and scope

 This is personal pre-release software at version `0.1.0`, not a polished or audited product.
-It was vibe-coded with OpenAI Codex and then used and tested for roughly six months by one user.
-The source has evolved through real use, but its bus factor, device coverage, test population, accessibility review, security review, and packaging coverage are all minimal.

 The design is deliberately local-first: